Tilings and traces: Variations on half hexagons

 \section{Variations on half hexagons}

 Let me close by giving some experimental results.
-Consider the two substitution rules on the half hexagons in Figure \ref{fig:HalfHexes} in the introduction.
-Although the substitution rule is only depicted for one of 6 prototiles, the rest are obtained by rotating the first rule by $k\pi/3$, $k = 1,\dots, 5$.
+Consider the two substitution rules on the half hexagons in Figure \ref{fig:HalfHexes} in the introduction and which were studied in \S \ref{sec:interlude}.
 The first substitution rule depicted is the classical substitution rule in the half-hexagon with expansion constant 2.
 The eigenvalues of the corresponding substitution matrix are $4,2,1,1,-1,-1$.
 The second substitution rules has expansion constant 4 and the eigenvalues for the corresponding substitution matrix are $16, 7\pm i\sqrt{3}, 2,2,2$.
 Note that $|7\pm i\sqrt{3}|> 4 = \sqrt{16}$, so the second substitution rule has ``rapidly-expanding'' eigenvalues.

-For $p\in (0,1)$, let $\mu_p$ be the Bernouli measure on $\Sigma_2$ which gives the cylinder set $\mu_p(C_1) = p$ and $\mu_p(C_2) = 1-p$, where $C_i = \{x\in \Sigma_2: x_1 = i\}$.
-The typical points for the measure $\mu_p$ then give tiling spaces $\Omega_x$ which are obtained from tilings which were constructed, on average by applications of the substitution $M_1$ with probability $p$ and substitution $M_2$ with probability $1-p$.
+For $p\in (0,1)$, let $\mu_p$ be the Bernoulli measure on $\Sigma_2$ which gives the cylinder set $\mu_p(C_1) = p$ and $\mu_p(C_2) = 1-p$, where $C_i = \{x\in \Sigma_2: x_1 = i\}$.
+The typical points for the measure $\mu_p$ then give tiling spaces $\Omega_x$ which are obtained from tilings which were constructed, on average by applications of the first substitution in Figure \ref{fig:HalfHexesGIFS} with probability $p$ and the second substitution from Figure \ref{fig:HalfHexesGIFS} with probability $1-p$.
+Note that from the graphs in Figure \ref{fig:HalfHexesGIFS} it is easy to recover the two matrices which are used to compute the trace cocycle.

 Figure \ref{fig:spectrum} shows the (normalized) spectrum as a function of $p$.
+It is normalized because what is plotted are the ratios $2\lambda^+_i/\lambda^+_1$, which are the relevant exponents in the main results of this paper.
 Perhaps not surprisingly, when $p>1/2$, there seem to be a pair of (normalized) Lyapunov exponents greater than 1, meaning that there are non-trivial deviations of ergodic averages for tilings in a typical tiling space $\Omega_x$ with respect to the measure $\mu_p$.
+In particular, as pointed out in the first item of Remark \ref{rem:2}, this shows the rate of convergence in the Shubin-Bellissard formula for the integrated density of states for any Lipschitz kernels of finite range.